 TSP participants are expected to

-commit .10 (10%) FTE for the 2013-14 academic year and attend all
+commit .10 (10%) FTE that is used to: attend all

 Who Can Apply

 Faculty from all Schools and Colleges on the AMC are welcome to apply.
 Following a competitive application process, approximately 12 participants are accepted into each cohort.
 Six spots within each cohort are reserved for faculty in the School of Medicine.
 One spot each year is reserved for a fellow whose fellowship is in medical education or clinical education.
 Fellows and their program directors should contact TSP Leadership specifying the fellow selected to their medical or clinical education fellowship prior to the TSP application deadline.